By Chanté Eliaszadeh | Updated June 2026

 - Coinbase Custody: SOC 2 Type II certified

-- Kraken: Completed SOC 2 Type 2 for custody and funding services5
+- Kraken: completed a SOC 2 Type 2 examination for its qualified custody offering (2025)5

 - Anchorage Digital: SOC 2 Type II certified